gaasedelen/lighthouse/README.md

 ## Hot Shell (experimental)

-Additionally, there is a prototype 'Hot Shell' mode that evaluates user compositions in real-time.
-This promotes a more natural experience in the unguided exploration of composed relationships.
+Additionally, there is a prototype 'Hot Shell' mode that asynchronously evaluates and caches user compositions in real-time.

 <p align="center">
 <img alt="Lighthouse Hot Shell" src="screenshots/hot_shell.gif"/>
 </p>

-The performance of this feature will be vastly improved in the next release, v0.4.0.
+The hot shell serves as a natural gateway to the unguided exploration of composed relationships.

 ## Collecting Coverage